sonata-project/dev-kit/project/CONTRIBUTING.md

 moving the instructions explaining how to bypass the deprecation messages, that should hopefully be there, to a new section named `UPGRADE FROM 42.3.1 to 42.4.0`.

+#### Upgrading code comments and deprecation messages

+All occurences of `42.x` in comments or deprecation messages should be updating by resolving `x` to its value at the time of the release.

 #### Compiling the changelog

 Each non-pedantic (and therefore non-docs) PR should contain a `CHANGELOG` section,